analogdevicesinc/MaximAI_Documentation/Guides/MAX78000_Workflow_Guide.md

 --test-dir specifies where the C project will be created. _sdk/Examples/MAX78000/CNN_ conveniently locates this directory within the MSDK so that you can simply run _make_ to generate a firmware image as with all the MSDK projects.

 By default, ai8xize.py targets the MAX78000 evkit.
-If you are working with a different target, use the --board-name option to specifiy that target.
+If you are working with a different target, use the --board-name option to specify that target.
 For example, if your target is the MAX78000FTHR, add:

 --board-name FTHR\_RevA